prestodb/presto/presto-docs/src/main/sphinx/functions/teradata.rst

 .. function:: char2hexint(string) -> varchar

-    Returns the hexadecimal representation for a character string.
+    Returns the hexadecimal representation of the UTF-16BE encoding of the string.

 Teradata Date Functions
 -----------------------